gjaldon/heroku-buildpack-phoenix-static/README.md

 2. Do I need `heroku-buildpack-nodejs` with this?
 - No, this buildpack installs Node for you.
-How it differs from the NodeJS buildpack is that it adds `mix` to the PATH so you can run `mix` commands like `mix phoenix.digest`.
+How it differs from the NodeJS buildpack is that it adds `mix` to the PATH so you can run `mix` commands like `mix phx.digest`.

 3. I am getting an error `Command "deploy" not found.` even though my previous deploys used to work.
 How to fix?
 - The default `compile` file, which are a set of commands ran during the buildpack's compile hook, was replaced to be compatible with Phoenix versions 1.4 and above.
 If using brunch and older versions of Phoenix, you will need to add a custom `compile` in your app's root directory that looks like:

 ```bash